Sacral architecture: Classical architecture

-Dharmic religion architecture
+Indian religions

 Indian architecture is related to the history and religions of the time periods as well as to the geography and geology of the Indian subcontinent.
 India was crisscrossed by trading routes of merchants from as far away as Siraf and China as well as weathering invasions by foreigners, resulting in multiple influences of foreign elements on native styles.
 The diversity of Indian culture is represented in its architecture.
 Indian architecture comprises a blend of ancient and varied native traditions, with building types, forms and technologies from West, Central Asia, and Europe.

 Buddhism

 Buddhist architecture developed in South Asia beginning in the third century BCE.
 Two types of structures are associated with early Buddhism: viharas and stupas.
 Originally, Viharas were temporary shelters used by wandering monks during the rainy season, but these structures later developed to accommodate the growing and increasingly formalized Buddhist monasticism.
 An existing example is at Nalanda (Bihar).

 The initial function of the stupa was the veneration and safe-guarding of the relics of the Buddha.
 The earliest existing example of a stupa is in Sanchi (Madhya Pradesh).
 In accordance with changes in religious practice, stupas were gradually incorporated into chaitya-grihas (stupa halls).
 These reached their highpoint in the first century BCE, exemplified by the cave complexes of Ajanta and Ellora (Maharashtra).

 The pagoda is an evolution of the Indian stupa that is marked by a tiered tower with multiple eaves common in China, Japan, Korea, Nepal and other parts of Asia.
 Buddhist temples were developed rather later and outside South Asia, where Buddhism gradually declined from the early centuries CE onwards, though an early example is that of the Mahabodhi Temple at Bodh Gaya in Bihar.
 The architectural structure of the stupa spread across Asia, taking on many diverse forms as details specific to different regions were incorporated into the overall design.
 It was spread to China and the Asian region by Araniko, a Nepali architect in the early 13th century for Kublai Khan.

 Hinduism

-Hindu temple architecture is based on Sthapatya Veda and many other ancient religious texts like the Brihat Samhita, Vastu Shastra and Shilpa Shastras in accordance to the design principles and guidelines believed to have been laid by the divine architect Vishvakarma.
+Hindu temple architecture is based on Sthapatya Veda and many other ancient religious texts like the Brihat Samhita, Vastu Shastra, and Shilpa Shastras in accordance to the design principles and guidelines believed to have been laid by the divine architect Vishvakarma.
 It evolved over a period of more than 2000 years.
 The Hindu architecture conforms to strict religious models that incorporate elements of astronomy and sacred geometry.
 In Hindu belief, the temple represents the macrocosm of the universe as well as the microcosm of inner space.
 While the underlying form of Hindu temple architecture follows strict traditions, considerable variation occurs with the often intense decorative embellishments and ornamentation.